hallowelt/mwstake-mediawiki-component-runjobstrigger/README.md

 ## MediaWiki Stakeholders Group - Components
 # RunJobsTrigger for MediaWiki

-Provides background tasks infrastructure based on MediaWikis `maintenance/runJobs.php`
+Provides background tasks infrastructure based on MediaWikis `maintenance/runJobs.php`.

+**This code is meant to be executed within the MediaWiki application context.
+No standalone usage is intended.**

 ## Prerequisites